christopherpow/nesicide/README.md

 Prerequisites
 =============
-To be able to build NESICIDE you need to do the following:
+To be able to build nesicide you need to do the following:

 0. Install `git`

 1. Install `Qt 5.6.2` [https://download.qt.io/official_releases/qt/5.6/5.6.2/](https://download.qt.io/official_releases/qt/5.6/5.6.2/) as it was the latest kit to be verified to build NESICIDE properly with not errors.
-Please do not use a kit later than this, or if you do, please create a pull request with nexessary changes.
+Please do not use a kit later than this, or if you do, please create a pull request with necessary changes.

 Known issues:
     * C++11 support required

-### Debian prerequisites
+## Debian prerequisites
 `sudo apt-get install build-essential libasound2-dev liblua5.1-dev libsdl1.2-dev libgl1-mesa-dev wine-dev`

-### Arch-Linux prerequisites
+## Arch-Linux prerequisites
 `sudo pacman -S lua sdl mesa wine`

 Building